openSUSE/obs-landing/_posts/development/2025-05-15-foster-collaboration.md

 ---
 Over the last few days, we’ve been focused on improving how responsibility is tracked in packages.
 Today, we’re excited to introduce Assignments.

-These updates are part of the `Foster Collaboration` beta programs.
+These updates are part of the `Foster Collaboration` beta program.
 You can find more information about the beta program [here](/2018/10/04/the-beta-program/).

 {% include partials/_series-of-posts-about-foster-collaboration.md %}